 Getting started with the insurance process in SimplePractice doesn't have to feel overwhelming!
-This article will break down the basic insurance process in SimplePractice, so you'll be equipped with the tools to start filing claims and managing insurance right away, even during your free trial.
+This article will break down the basic insurance process in SimplePractice, so you'll be equipped with the tools to start filing claims and managing insurance right away, even during the 30-day free trial.

 - Set Billing Type

 For your clients with insurance, first, you'll want to set their billing type to Insurance.